Chakri-Nugala/Chakri-Nugala/README.md

 ###

-<p align="left">Hello, my name is Chakri Nugala, and I am a Software Engineer at Knowledge Lens.
-I started working there in February 2022.
+<p align="left">Hello, my name is Chakri Nugala, and I am a Software Development Engineer at Tijori.
 I have a passion for Coding and Cloud related stuff. whenever I have free time, I enjoy working on personal projects.</p>

 ###